 Traditional folk dance from the South American country of Peru uses colorful costumes in traditional fabrics from the Andean highlands and the coasts.
 Many of the costumes and dances are based on the plants, animals, and lifestyle in the tropical forests of Peru.
 Dances include the Jungle Dance, from the Amazon region.
-Like its geography, its cuisine and its various ethnicities, also Peruvian music and dance is very diverse.
+Like its geography, its cuisine and its various ethnicities, Peruvian music and dance is very diverse.
 Much of Peru's music is derived from Andean, Andalusian Spanish and African roots.
-Modern Peruvian music and Amazon influenced music is also common in Peru.
+Modern Peruvian music and Amazon-influenced music is also common in Peru.

 Instructors: Rosa Carhuallanqui